Awedtan/HellaAPI/README.md

 ### Document Selection

-To query the API for a document, send an HTTP GET request to an endpoint. _Most_ endpoints support four different operations:
+To query the API for a document, send an HTTP GET request to an endpoint.
+Endpoints support four different selection modes:

 #### Multi